Major Groups > Gilled Mushrooms > Pale-Spored > Amanita > Amanita cokeri

 by Michael Kuo

 Field guides feature Amanita cokeri fairly regularly, but always warn the reader that many look-alikes exist, and that positive identification is therefore unlikely.
-While this is true in a general sense (there are over 40 white Amanita species, most of which have white warts), I don't think the endeavor is impossible or futile; in fact, with careful observation of macrofeatures one can narrow the possibilities down pretty substantially--and with the simplest of microscopic analyses (measuring spores), one can reach a fair level of identification confidence with many of these mushrooms.
+While this is true in a general sense (there are over 40 white Amanita species, most of which have white warts), I don't think the endeavor is impossible or futile; in fact, with careful observation of macrofeatures one can narrow the possibilities down pretty substantially--and with the simplest of microscopic analyses (viewing spores), one can reach a fair level of identification confidence with many of these mushrooms.

 Description: